Vitas51307/webxr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

+## Application Requirment
+1. Angular
+2. node.js
+3. yarn
+4. npm

+## First Time?
+Enter `yarn` at the root folder, to install required dependency.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-When you want to test, type `npm run start-xr-debug`in the terminal.
+When you want to test, run `npm run start-xr-debug`in the terminal.
 The content of this command is in `package.json`.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.